 A Courtyard of Contemplation

 But the plants and trees in the Atrium were not intended to resemble the flora of the Ice Age.
 The native vegetation of the Ice Age is, instead, beautifully displayed in the Pleistocene Garden, an outdoor oasis of pine, sage, and buckwheat.
-George C. Page was so passionate about gardens that he even spent time taking care of the Atrium's plants himself — even though he employed a maintenance crew.
+George C. Page, the Museum's founder, was so passionate about gardens that he even spent time taking care of the Atrium's plants himself — even though he employed a maintenance crew.

 Ice Age treasures are waiting for you in the Museum Store Shop Now